anubhav-cs/LAPKT-private/developersguide/build.md

         cmake --build builds/build -j4 [--target clean](optional)

-   This would create a package, `lapkt_package`, at the root of the source directory.
+   This would create a package, `standalone_pkg`, at the root of the `Release` directory.
 Users can directly run/debug lapkt with the following command

-        cd <source_dir>
+        cd builds/Release

-        python3 lapkt_package/lapkt.py -h
+        python3 standalone_pkg/lapkt.py -h

 2. Install the built source code if you want to have system wide access (optional)